Warnings: mild description of violent murder, references to sexual assault.

 Since Jingyi’s parents had died when he was still so young, no one had touched him but Sizhui.

 He couldn’t help the sudden warmth in his neck, the heat and wetness in his eyes.
-When Hanguang-Jun took his hands away, he had to restrain himself so that he would not chase after the contact.
+When Hanguang-Jun took his hands away, he had to restrain himself from chasing after the contact.

 “Sizhui does not understand everything,” Hanguang-Jun told him in his calm and even voice.
 “Though he tries.”